hexatomic/hexatomic/docs/dev/src/maintenance/continuous-integration/README.md

 ### Test workflow

-The [test workflow](https://github.com/hexatomic/hexatomic/blob/develop/.github/workflows/test.yml) is run whenever Git commits are pushed to the repository, or when a pull request is opened or updated.
+The test workflow (`.github/workflows/test.yml`) is run whenever Git commits are pushed to the repository, or when a pull request is opened or updated.
 It consists of two separate jobs:

 1. A job that builds and tests Hexatomic with the defined Java version and runs